wjbmattingly/Laia/README.md

 - `$VALID_LST` is a file containing a list of images for validation.
 - `$VALID_GT` is a file containing the list of validation transcripts.

-For optional arguments check `laia-train-ctc -h`.
+For optional arguments check `laia-train-ctc -h` or `laia-create-model -H`.

 ### Transcribing